dshoreman/spark/README.md

  - Add a way to find the latest spark version and use that when doing "spark install example-spark" that way you do not need to specify the version.
 (Why this doesn't already exist with spark is beyond me.)
  - Check for dependancies of OS installed, such as wget, php, etc.
  - Check to see if you're in a proper CodeIgniter project folder.
+ - Self version checker to let you know if the version of this script has been updated and if you want to update or not.

 Credits:
 ----